 Joseph M. Williams was University of Chicago Professor Emeritus.
 Born in 1933 in Cleveland, Ohio, he passed away on February 22nd at his home in South Haven, Michigan.
 Williams was the author of what has been characterized as among the most influential books on the teaching of writing, Style: Ten Lessons in Clarity and Grace.
 He was a member of the faculty at the University of Chicago for more than three decades and co-founded the University's writing program.
 In addition to Style, Williams wrote or edited more than 10 books, including a sweeping history of the English language, The Origins of the English Language.

 Publication Information: Williams, Joseph M. (2011).
 Problems into PROBLEMS: A Rhetoric of Motivation.
 The WAC Clearinghouse. https://doi.org/10.37514/PRA-B.2011.0971

 Series Editor: Mike Palmquist, Colorado State University

 Copyright © 2004/2011 Joseph M. Williams.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
-111 pages, with bibliography and illustrations.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
+108 pages, with bibliography, notes, appendix, and illustrations.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
-You may not reproduce this book on another Web site.
+You may not reproduce this book on another website.